 If you want to game at 4K on console, you should probably just get a TV.
 For PC gamers, 4K monitors vary in all the sizes above, giving you a nice plethora of options to choose from.
 If 32-inch seems small for your gaming plans though, it still may be worth investing in a TV over a monitor as you can benefit from the resolution and aspect ratio along with better viewing angles.

 If you insist on having the highest resolution and the highest fidelity gaming experience, you should look into getting a 45-65 inch 4K TV.
 Then you can mount it on your wall, and use it for playing games from your couch or bed.

 Different monitor sizes can be best for a number of different gaming scenarios but assuming normal viewing distance and a 16:9 display, we recommend either a 1080p 24-inch monitor or a 1440p 27-inch monitor.
 A 1440p 27-inch monitor could be considered a little big for some esports players but if you can get used to a panel of this size, this is the optimal overall.

 Aside from monitor size, you may also want to take aspects like panel type and refresh rate into consideration.
 Modern displays and GPUs will all support standards like HDMI and DisplayPort, but if you’re still using VGA or DVI you may want to double-check what ports your monitor supports and consider buying an adapter if you need one.

-All that being said, don’t go doing this without the hardware to back it up.
+All that being said, don’t go buying large monitors with big resolutions unless you have the hardware to back it up.
 Before you look into buying a higher-res display, make sure that you have a system powerful enough to play games at your ideal resolutions.
-We recommend our $400 and $500 builds for 1080p gaming, with $1000 and higher being ideal for 1440p and 4K gaming.
+We recommend our and $500 and $600 builds for 1080p gaming, with $1000 and higher being ideal for 1440p, and $2000 and higher for 4K gaming.